microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/examples/Invoke-MgBetaReprovisionUserCloudPc.md

-### Example 1: Using the Invoke-MgBetaReprovisionUserCloudPc Cmdlet
+### Example 1: Reprovision the cloudPC for the signed-in user

 ```powershell

 Import-Module Microsoft.Graph.Beta.Users.Actions

 # A UPN can also be used as -UserId.
 Invoke-MgBetaReprovisionUserCloudPc -UserId $userId -CloudPCId $cloudPCId

 ```
-This example shows how to use the Invoke-MgBetaReprovisionUserCloudPc Cmdlet.
+This example will reprovision the cloudpc for the signed-in user
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).